bryanhain97/bryanhain97/README.md

 - 👋 Hi, my name is Bryan I'm from Berlin and 24 years old.
 I'm trying to become a self taught developer.

-- 👀 I’m interested in web development and computer hardware architecture.
+- 👀 I’m interested in programming and computer hardware architecture.

 - 🌱 I’m currently focusing on web-development.
-I started learning how to code in september of 2020 and i'm currently working my way through the process of connecting the frontend part of web-development with the backend.
-I want to launch a project-website when I got a good understanding of the core concepts of frontend- and backend-development (Nov.2021).
+I started learning how to code in September of 2020 and at the moment i'm working my way through the process of connecting the frontend with the backend.
+I want to launch a project-website when I got a good understanding of the core concepts of frontend- and backend development (Nov.2021).

-- 💞️ I’m looking to collaborate on anything that helps me build my knowledge around web-development.
-I'm currently learning MongoDB with Mongoose, ExpressJS and NodeJS.
+- 💞️ I’m looking to collaborate on anything that helps me build my knowledge around web-development and would love to connect to people of this industry!

 <!---